Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 - Are you trying to record times outside of your race window?

 - Do your racers have start times?
-To check select the Manage Recorded Start Times button on the timing page.
+To check, on the timing page scroll down to the Start Times section and select the Manage Recorded Start Times.

 To get more practice you can then repeat the process of entering times with the 5km group.